 TestingUnlike the Waterfall approach, which has a separate testing step, Agile includes testing at all project stages.
 Agile’s short sprints involve continuous testing, and developers must regularly offer ongoing input on the project’s quality.

-What is the difference between Waterfall and Agile?
+3. What is the difference between Waterfall vs Agile?

-The main distinction is that Waterfall is a linear style of working that requires the team to finish each project phase before going on to the next one.
+The main distinction between Waterfall vs Agile is a linear style of working that requires the team to finish each project phase before going on to the next one.
 In contrast, Agile encourages the team to concurrently work on several project stages.

 agile vs waterfall